 - 1 teaspoon pepper

-- 6 cups chicken stock (homemade or store-bought)
+- 6 cups chicken bone broth or stock (homemade or store-bought)

 - Add 2 tbsps or cubes of Knorr chicken stock base if needed for homemade stock

 - 1lb bacon cooked crunchy (topping)

 - 2 spring onions chopped (topping)

 - In a large soup pot add your butter, garlic, and onions and saute until golden.

 - Add all of the other ingredients into the chicken bone broth and simmer on medium-high heat for 30 minutes

 - With a hand blender puree the soup until smooth and rich looking

 - Top with crunchy bacon, Parmigiano Reggiano and chopped fresh onions

 - Serve Hot